When is the Learn to Play Program?

-Learn to play is a four day program designed for girls (aged 5-15) to come out and give hockey a try in a safe and fun environment.
+Learn to play is a program designed for girls (born 2010-2016) to come out and give hockey a try in a safe and fun environment.

 How much does it cost?

-Nothing, it is a free program offered to girls not currently registered in AFHA who are curious about the game of hockey.
+Nothing, it is a free program offered to girls who have not been previously registered in AFHA and who are curious about the game of hockey.

 Do I just show up or do I register ahead of time?

-Do I have to be able to come out for all 4 days?
+Do I have to be able to come out for all the days?

-No you do not, even if you can only make it out to one session, that is alright, but please sign up below.
+No you do not, even if you can only make it out to one session, that is alright.

 If my daughter is a returning player from last year can she come out?